-A fast look at just four critical areas facing American society today: poverty, race, environment, and democracy:
+A fast look at four critical areas facing America today: Poverty, race, environment, and democracy.

 1. What is the definition of “poor”?

 In the United States, for the government to consider a family officially poor, a household of four people must have total income of less than $22,050.

 Repeat for emphasis: a family of four must live on less than $22,050 or they aren’t certifiably poor.
 And even with such a stringent guideline, one of every six children in America lives in poverty.

 2. And in regards to America’s other great crime zone — race.

 One in every three young African American men is unemployed… more than three times the rate of adults in general.

 If this were happening in some country far away we would see it more clearly for what it is: structural abuse against a segment of our population.

 3. Environmental Health

 Did you know that one in every five visits to an emergency room by a child is asthma-related?
 Think about it: if we cleaned up our air and environment we would not only have healthier children, but imagine the money in health care that would be saved.